tastyigniter/TastyIgniter/tests/README.md

 * A bit of command line knowledge
 * Selenium Web Server (optional)

-In other to begin testing `run: wget http://codeception.com/codecept.phar` from tests folder to download and save the phar archive.
+In other to begin testing `run: wget http://codeception.com/codecept.phar` from tests folder to download and save the Codeception phar archive.

 Selenium installation instructions